Eugenio Corini

-Eugenio Corini (born 30 July 1970) is an Italian professional football coach and former player.
+Eugenio Corini (born 30 July 1970) is an Italian professional football coach and former player, currently in charge of club Union Brescia.

-A talented, dynamic, and hard-working playmaker, known for his precise long passing, flair and his ability to orchestrate his team's attacking moves or provide assists for teammates, Corini usually played either as an attacking midfielder or as a deep lying playmaker in midfield.
+A playmaker, known for his precise long passing, flair and his ability to orchestrate his team's attacking moves or provide assists for teammates, Corini usually played either as an attacking midfielder or as a deep lying playmaker in midfield.
 A set-piece specialist, he was also known for his accuracy from free kicks, corners and penalty kicks.

 Club career

-Corini began his career in the Brescia youth squad, but by age 16, he was called up to be included in the first team, making his debut the following season.
-He became a regular for Lombardian in 1988–89 and 1989–90 seasons before being signed by Juventus.
+Corini began his career in the Brescia youth squad, but by age 16 he was called up to the first team, making his debut the following season.
+He became a regular for Lombardian in the 1988–89 and 1989–90 seasons before being signed by Juventus.

 In his first season with Juventus, at 20, Corini played 25 times and scored one goal.

 In 1992–93, Corini was sold to Sampdoria, where he made 24 appearances and had several injury problems.
 In the next few years, Corini moved from team to team almost every season (Napoli, Brescia again and Piacenza) without being able to show his full potential.

 In October 1998, Verona loaned him to city rivals Chievo, in Serie B. Corini soon became a mainstay of the team, leading his team as captain to an extraordinary promotion for Serie A in 2001, and 2002 FIFA World Cup qualification (UEFA), after having been first-placed at the winter break.

-Corini joined Palermo in 2003, helping them win the 2003–04 Serie B league title, followed by 2006 FIFA World Cup qualification (UEFA).
+Corini joined Palermo in 2003, helping them win the 2003–04 Serie B league title, followed by UEFA Cup qualification in each of the three subsequent seasons.
 He later served as the club captain.
 In June 2007, he announced he would not renew his contract with Palermo.
-A few days later he was signed by Torino, age 37.
-He was confirmed with the Granata also for the 2008–09 season, which he stated it would be his final one as a footballer.
-In May 2009, Corini confirmed his retirement as a player after he failed to recover from a recurring Achilles tendon injury that forced him to have surgery, causing him to miss the final part of the season, which saw Torino being relegated to Serie B. He also stated his intention to try his hand at coaching in the future.
+A few days later, he was signed by Torino, age 37.
+He was confirmed with the Granata also for the 2008–09 season, which he stated would be his final one as a footballer.
+In May 2009, Corini confirmed his retirement as a player after failing to recover from a recurring Achilles tendon injury that required surgery, which kept him out for the final part of the season and led to Torino's relegation to Serie B. He also stated his intention to try his hand at coaching in the future.

 International career

 Corini became a regular also in the Italy u21 team of the early 1990s, winning a UEFA European Under-21 Championship, and representing Italy in the 1992 Summer Olympics held in Barcelona.

-Despite his success for Italy at the youth level and for various club-level teams, he was never capped for the full national team in a career spanning almost two decades.
-However, he did receive call-ups during the 1992–93 season, as well as in November 2002.
+Despite his success for Italy at the youth level and for various club-level teams, he was never capped for the senior national team in a career spanning almost two decades.
+However, he received call-ups during the 1992–93 season and in November 2002.